dry-rb/dry-rb.org/source/gems/dry-struct/1.0/recipes.html.md

 # => nil
 ```

-In the example above `nil` violates the type constraint so be careful with `:omittable`.
+In the example above `nil` violates the type constraint so be careful with `attribute?`.

 ### Default values